Incredible images of the Bárðarbunga eruption

 The Bárðarbunga volcanic system is one of the largest of its kind in Iceland.
 A large sub-glacial volcano with a 10km-wide caldera, it is covered by ice up to 700m thick and forms the northwestern part of the Vatnajökull ice cap.

-After an intial eruption occured on Friday 29th August 2014, a second fissure opened up in the early hours of Sunday 31st August at Holuhraun, north of the Dyngjujökull glacier.
-It is this images of this eruption that Ragnar has captured.
+After an initial eruption occurred on Friday 29th August 2014, a second fissure opened up in the early hours of Sunday 31st August at Holuhraun, north of the Dyngjujökull glacier, which Ragnar was able to capture.

 Discover the World was in communication with renowned geologist, volcanologist and author Ari Trausti Guðmundsson, who provided us with updates and expert analysis throughout the eruption.